Queensland Reds: Anthem/Chants

 At home games, the chant “We are Red” is commonplace as the home crowd get behind their team.

-‘Take Me Home, Country Roads’ by John Denver is belted out at the conclusion of wins, an anthem of sorts.
+‘Take Me Home, Country Roads’ by John Denver is sung at the conclusion of wins, an anthem of sorts.

 Fans

-The Reds have one of the largest and die-hard followings in Brisbane, averaging 19 118 at their 2021 home games and filling Suncorp Stadium for their 6 semi-final and two Grand Final appearances, including the 2021 Harvey Norman Super Rugby AU Final against the ACT Brumbies.
+The Reds have one of the largest and die-hard followings in Brisbane, averaging 19,118 at their 2021 home games and filling Suncorp Stadium for their 6 semi-final and two Grand Final appearances, including the 2021 Harvey Norman Super Rugby AU Final against the ACT Brumbies.

 Queensland Rugby CEO David Hanham claimed the fan base was growing once more after half a decade of on-field struggles, with the organisation passing 15 000 members in 2023 for the first time since 2018.
 He also pointed out how the organisation has the potential to be the largest sports union in Queensland.

 Rivalries

-Queenslands most popular rivalries are against the other Australian teams in Super Rugby (Brumbies, Western Force, Waratahs and Melbourne Rebels).
+Queensland's most popular rivalries are against the other Australian teams in Super Rugby (Brumbies, Western Force, Waratahs and Melbourne Rebels).
 The most famous of these rivalries is the interstate clash between the Queensland Reds and the New South Wales Waratahs.
 The match between these two sides usually draws the largest crowd for the Reds when they are hosting the match, which is sometimes (such as in 2006), used as the first game of the season.
 The Bob Templeton Cup is a trophy awarded to the winner of the Queensland/New South Wales match.

 Former Queensland captain John Eales, prior to the Queensland and New South Wales clash in 2001, quoted former Wallaby Mark Loane to sum up matches against New South Wales, "the most hard fought fights are fighting with your brother in the backyard".
 There have been over 270 matches between the two teams, with New South Wales well in the lead with over 170 wins, and Queensland over 80, with 12 drawn.
 Since the start of professional Super rugby in 1996, 17 matches have been played, Queensland winning nine, New South Wales seven, and one being drawn.